smashnet/smashblog/_authors/nico.md

 name: Nico
 profile_image: nico.jpg

 about: My name is Nico, I live in germany and love tech stuff, music and photography.
-Luckily, I can combine my affinity for hardware and software in my job as IT consultant.
+Luckily, I can leverage my affinity for hardware and software in my job as IT consultant.
 On the arty side of live I played electric guitar in a band many years ago.
 Hopefully, there will be another chance to do so in future :)

 mastodon: https://social.tchncs.de/@Smashnet
 twitter: https://twitter.com/smashnet